What to know about the outstanding votes in Nevada and Arizona - KESQ

 “Curing” is a process in which voters correct problems with their mail ballot, ensuring that it gets counted.
 This can mean validating that a ballot is truly from them by adding a missing signature, or by addressing signature-match issues.
 The deadline for voters to “cure” their ballots in Nevada is Monday, November 14, according to state law.

+A Nevada Republican strategist told CNN on Saturday that the mood inside Laxalt’s campaign was “awful” and that different factions of the candidate’s operation have begun the internal blame game, feeling it is a forgone conclusion that Cortez Masto will take the lead soon.

+When asked by CNN to describe the mood inside Laxalt’s campaign, the strategist said, “Shocked and depressed.”

-Laxalt on Saturday acknowledged his narrowing lead over Cortez Masto, tweeting that the mostly mail-in ballots being counted were favoring Democrats by higher margins than expected.
+Laxalt on Saturday acknowledged his narrowing lead over Cortez Masto in the too-close-to-call race, tweeting that the mostly mail-in ballots being counted were favoring Democrats by higher margins than expected.

 “This has narrowed our victory window.
 The race will come down to 20-30K Election Day Clark drop off ballots,” Laxalt tweeted.